seanfisk/personal-chef-repo/config/macosx/unautomated.md

 * Qt 5

   This is installed using an application installer (an app bundle in the DMG which installs Qt), and is therefore hard to automate.

-* Adobe Flash Player and Adobe Reader

-  They have an app bundle inside the DMG, making it hard to automate installation.

 * Microsoft DreamSpark's Secure Download Manager